Debora van der Plas: Biography

-After the death of her spouse in 1658, she took control over his business and became one of Sweden's most notable skippers and exporters of iron and copper.
+After the death of her spouse in 1658, van der Plas took control over his business and became one of Sweden's most notable ship owners and exporters of iron and copper.
+Van der Plas specialised in a particular type of iron, called 'voyage iron', which was bought by slave-trading companies for export to Africa.
 She conducted business with trading companies principally in England and the Netherlands.
 Among her business partners were the London based trading company Marescoe-Joyes, managed by Leonora Marescoe (1637-1715), widow of Charles Marescoe (1630-1670).

-She retired for health reasons in 1672 and left control of the company to her son-in-law Henrik Cletcher (1632-1695), husband of her daughter, Gertrud Maria Charlotta Cletzer (b. circa 1645).
+Van der Plas retired for health reasons in 1672, having run the ironworks for fourteen years, and left control of the company to her son-in-law Henrik Cletcher (1632–1695), husband of her daughter, Gertrud Maria Charlotta Cletzer (b. circa 1645).
+She died in 1680 in Axbergshammar.